-Park Academy offers classes that provide professional development and personal enrichment opportunities for interns, staff, and volunteers.
-Park Academy hosts a variety of classes - from plant identification courses to compass training to resume writing.
-Every intern is invited to participate in Park Academy classes (with their supervisor’s approval).
+Park Academy hosts a variety of classes for staff and interns – topics may include: resume building & interview skills, park orientation & history, flora & fauna, mapping & monitoring, computer skills, and much more.
+Every intern is invited to participate in Park Academy classes (with their mentor's approval).
 Depending on your internship position, interns may earn training certificates - check with your mentor.

 Every intern must have an Individual Taxpayer Identification Number or a Social Security Number to receive a stipend, regardless of citizenship status.
 This is necessary so that The Golden Gate National Parks Conservancy meets federal and state wage and tax reporting regulations.
 Intern applicants should plan accordingly, as the process to obtain a number can be very lengthy.